How do I get more involved with the WCCW?

 - Submit a program proposal.
 We accept program proposals on a quarterly basis.

 - Come by!
-Stop by anytime Monday – Friday 10am-6pm to get a tour from one our hosts and learn more about the space.
+Stop by anytime Monday – Friday 10am-6pm to get a tour from our host and learn more about the space.

 How do I become a member?

-Sign up for WCCW membership here for as low as $10 bucks a month.
+Sign up for WCCW membership here for as low as $5 a month.
 Don’t hesitate to email firstname.lastname@example.org with any membership questions.

 Are men allowed to be members?